ammarfaizi2/linux-block/Documentation/trace/function-based-events.rst

 trace point at any function that the function tracer can trace, and read the parameters of the function.

+[ Quick start guide, see tips and tricks at the bottom ]

 Usage
 =====